scratchfoundation/scratch-link/Documentation/Bluetooth.md

 ### Receiving a Message

-Receiving data from a connected peripheral shall be initiated by the Scratch Device Manager.
+Receiving data from a connected peripheral shall be initiated by Scratch Link.
 This message requires two arguments: the message body and the encoding format (`base64`).
 The Scratch Extension is not expected to return a "callback" response when receiving a message.

-JSON-RPC **notification** sent from SDM to Scratch Extension on receipt of a serial message.
+JSON-RPC **notification** sent from Scratch Link to Scratch Extension on receipt of a serial message.
 ```json5
 {
   "jsonrpc": "2.0",              // JSON-RPC version indicator